Uncertainty Quantification via Neural Posterior Principal Components: Appendices

 In this work, we bypass the need to learn a data-hungry and extremely slow conditional generative model, by directly training a neural model to predict the principal components of the posterior.
 Our method, which we term \emph{neural posterior principal components} (NPPC), can wrap around any pre-trained model that was originally trained to minimize the mean square error (MSE), or alternatively can be trained to jointly predict the conditional mean alongside the posterior principal components.
 In particular, when used as a post-hoc method with MSE pre-trained models, NPPC is a general technique that can be transferred across datasets and model architectures seamlessly.
 This is because our network architecture inherits the structure and the learning hyper-parameters of the pre-trained model with only one key change: Increasing the filter count at the last layer and employing a Gram-Schmidt process to the output to ensure our found principal components are orthogonal by construction.
 NPPC is then trained on the pre-trained model residuals, to endow the model's point prediction with efficient input-adaptive uncertainty visualization.

 Several prior works proposed modeling the posterior as a correlated Gaussian distribution.
-Particularly, \citet{dorta2018structured} approximated the output precision matrix by a matrix of the form \(\vec{L}\vec{L}^T\), where \(\vec{L}\) is a lower triangular matrix with pre-determined sparsity patterns.
-More recently, \citet{meng2021estimating} approximated the covariance matrix by a sum of a diagonal matrix and a low-rank one.
-However, unlike NPPC, both of these works are limited to very low-resolution images, because either they explicitly construct the (huge) covariance matrix during training or they capture only short-range correlations.
-Our method, on the other hand, does not require building the covariance matrix at any point.
+In particular, \citet{dorta2018structured} approximated the output precision matrix by a matrix of the form \(\mathbf{L}\mathbf{L}^T\), where \(\mathbf{L}\) is a lower triangular matrix with a pre-determined sparsity pattern.
+More recently, \citet{monteiro2020stochastic} and \citet{meng2021estimating} approximated the covariance matrix by a sum of a diagonal matrix and a low-rank one.
+However, unlike NPPC, both \citep{dorta2018structured} and \citep{meng2021estimating} are limited to very low-resolution images, because either they explicitly construct the (huge) covariance matrix during training or they capture only short-range correlations.
+Moreover, \citep{monteiro2020stochastic} suffers from training instability as multivariate Gaussians with both unknown mean and covariance are known to be notoriously unstable \citep{skafte2019reliable}.
+This limits its applicability to image segmentation, requiring proper background masking to avoid infinite covariance and overflow errors.
+Our method, on the other hand, does not construct the covariance matrix at any point.
 It directly outputs the top eigenvectors of the covariance and trains using the objective of PCA.
-As a result, our method enjoys faster training and can handle high-resolution images as we demonstrate in Sec.~\ref{sec:exps}.
+As a result, our method is generally applicable to any inverse problem, enjoys faster and more stable training, and can handle high-resolution images as we demonstrate in Sec.~\ref{sec:exps}.
 This is enabled by several design choices introduced to the architecture and training, including a Gram-Schmidt output layer, a PCA loss function maximizing correlation with the residuals, and a \texttt{Stopgrad} trick that enables learning all principal directions jointly, mitigating the need for training separate models for separate PCs.

 We compare our PCs to those extracted from samples from a conditional generative model as recently proposed in \citep{belhasin2023principal}.
 As we show, we obtain comparable results, but orders of magnitude faster.
 Finally, we showcase NPPC on multiple inverse problems in imaging showing promising results across tasks and datasets.
 In particular, we apply NPPC to scientific biological datasets, showing the practical benefit of our uncertainty estimates in their ability to capture output correlations.